EtheaDev/StyledComponents/README.md

 Related links: [embarcadero.com](https://www.embarcadero.com) - [learndelphi.org](https://learndelphi.org)

 ### RELEASE NOTES
+08 Oct 2023: version 3.0.0
+- Complete refactoring using TStyledButtonRender to Render both TStyledGraphicButton and TStyledButton
+- Removed "invisible" TStyledButtonFocusControl present in 2.x version: "Focus" and "TabStop" now works as in standard VCL Button
+- Storing of properties in dfm are optimized with ActionLink
+- Added support for Accelerator Keys and Keyboard Shortcuts
+- Added new TStyledDbNavigator component
+- Addeed "Flat" support to StyledButtons, StyledToolbar
+- Added Glyph support (for retro-compatibility with TSpeedButton and TBitBtn)
+- Fixed "Cancel" and "Default" click and focus
+- Fixed flickering problems (using DoubleBuffering)

 07 Sep 2023: version 2.1.0
 - Added support for Delphi 12
 - new "SplitButton" Style for Buttons and Toolbar, as in VCL, with DropDownMenu: